drone29a/clj-oauth/README.markdown

                         (:oauth_token_secret access-token-response)
                         (twitter/update-status "using clj-oauth with clojure-twitter"))

+# Server support #

+The server support is implemented as ring middleware.
+It depends on params middleware already having been run upstream.

 # Authors #

 Development funded by LikeStream LLC (Don Jackson and Shirish Andhare), see [http://www.likestream.org/opensource](http://www.likestream.org/opensource).